mruby/mruby.github.io/docs/articles/executing-ruby-code-with-mruby.md

 };
 ~~~

-To execute this bytecode the following boilerplate has to be written.
+To execute this bytecode the following boilerplate has to be written:
-It reads the array and executes the bytecode immediately:

 ~~~c
 #include "mruby.h"